New York man allegedly stabs 51-year-old victim, steals his electric scooter

 CLICK HERE TO GET THE FOX NEWS APP

-Robberies are up 5.9% and felony assaults are up 0.6% in New York City in 2021 as the city grapples with a wider crime surge, though robberies are flat on the year.
+Felony assaults are up 5.9% in New York City in 2021 as the city grapples with a wider crime surge, though robberies are down 0.6% on the year.

 Anyone with information about Saturday's robbery should call NYPD's Crime Stoppers Hotline at 1-800-577-TIPS (8477) or for Spanish, 1-888-57-PISTA (74782).